ShlomiRex/IOT-Project/README.md

 # IOT-Project
-IOT Project in IOT course
+IOT Project in IOT course.
+Using ESP with MQTT protocol to send data to edge computer and analysze sensors data by using cloud BigML.

 # Setup